dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/effective-defense-against-distributed-brute-force-attacks.md

     Tags: security brute-force-attacks
 -->
 <p>Protecting against brute force attacks can be a very tricky task.</p>
-<p>Recently I was curious if there are some best practice methods to protect your website against a distributed brute force attack and I found a lot of interesting solutions.</p>
+<p>Recently I was curious if there are any best practices to protect a website from distributed brute force attacks and I found a lot of interesting solutions:</p>

 <h2>Lock an account after X failed login attempts</h2>
-<p>If a user reaches a certain limit of failed login attempts  the website locks down the account and refuses any further access.</p>
+<p>The first method I found was very trivial.
+If a user reaches a certain limit of failed login attempts  the website locks down the account and refuses any further access.</p>
 <p>A genuine user can unlock his or her account by requesting a recovery link via email or by changing their password via the password reset function.</p>
 <h3>Problems with this pattern</h3>
 <ul>
     <li>Introduces a targeted DOS attack surface.
 An attacker could easily lock out an account by purposefully providing the wrong password several times to either to block an account from using the service entirely or to force the user into a recovery path, where the attacker might have found further vulnerabilities.</li>
-    <li>Doesn't protect against more sophisticated attacks (typically an attacker would pick the most common password an try it on all accounts, then pick the second most common, etc.)</li>
+    <li>Doesn't protect against more sophisticated attacks (typically an attacker would pick the most common password an try it on all accounts, then pick the second most common password, etc.)</li>
     <li>Introduces a potential enumeration attack.
-An attacker can purposely provide a wrong password and determine if a certain email address/username exists when the account gets locked after a while.</li>
+An attacker can purposely provide a wrong password and determine if a certain email address/username exists if the account gets locked or not.</li>
 </ul>

 <h2>Blocking IP Addresses with too many failed login attempts</h2>